phydev/phydev/README.md

 My gists: https://gist.github.com/phydev

+*"When software is done right, it requires a fraction of the human resources to create and maintain."*
+- Robert C. Martin

 <!-- ### Statistics -->
 <!-- statistics are off because github-read-stats are facing a problem in one of their servers. -->